AzizMez/R-Data_Wrangling_Grad/README.md

 Aziz Al Mezraani

 ### Quick Overview of Repository
-This repository contains two homeworks and a final project for the Data Wrangling course using R. The focus was on cleaning, reshaping, and preparing messy datasets for analysis.
+This repository contains two homeworks and a final project for the Data Wrangling course using R. The project presentation was done in a Quarto Presentation.
+The focus was on cleaning, reshaping, and preparing messy datasets for analysis.

 The final report explores NBA play-by-play data to identify top alley-oop duos, long-distance shooters, and clutch performers.
 The rest of this README is my project report.